Compare electricity prices

 Variable

-This is the energy supplier’s default tariff and it’s likely to be their most expensive.
 The amount you pay for your electricity can fluctuate with a variable tariff.
-If the market price falls, you’ll pay less.
-But if it goes up, then so will your bills.
+You may pay less if the market price falls and your supplier decides to reduce prices.
+But if the market price goes up, then so will your bills.

-At the end of a fixed tariff, you’ll be moved on to the variable tariff if you don’t organise a new fix or switch.
+At the end of a fixed tariff, you’ll be moved on to the energy supplier’s variable tariff if you don’t organise a new fix or switch.

 Fixed